 1st Floor Apartments

-- No elevator or staircases to deal with – makes apartment access easier especially if you have small children or you / family member have a disability.
+- No elevator or staircases to deal with – makes apartment access easier, especially when moving in or out, if you have small children, or you or a family member have a disability.

 - Easy access to parking lots – get in and out of your vehicle quickly and easily.

-- May be more affordable – ground level apartments are sometimes less expensive than top floor apartments.
-It depends though as some ground floor apartments are in demand.
+- It May be more affordable – ground-level apartments are sometimes less expensive than top-floor apartments.
+It depends though as some ground-floor apartments may be in demand.

 - Possible Lower Air Conditioning Bills – Ground floors are generally cooler, and less expensive to heat as they typically have a conditioned (heated or cooled apartment above them).

-- Proximity to Amenities – You will likely be much closer to your mailbox, and possibly to amenities as well.
+- Proximity to Amenities – You will likely be much closer to your mailbox, and possibly to other amenities as well.

-- Great for pets – easy to walk pets multiple times during the day without any major effort of getting in and out of the apartment (only if pets are allowed in your lease).
+- Great for pets – easy to walk pets multiple times during the day without any major effort to get in and out of the apartment (only if pets are allowed in your lease).

 - View – Some would say you don’t have as good of a view as being higher up.

 - Noise – can be noisier than top floors especially if your apartment is near a common garden or park within the complex or a street outside.
 However, these apartment noise factors can be mitigated in a well-built apartment complex.
 You can also usually hear noise from neighbors above.